GESTATIONAL SURROGACY IN IOWA

 The Iowa Code implicitly permits Gestational Surrogacy.
 First, it specifically exempts surrogacy agreements from Iowa Code §710.11, which prohibits the purchase or sale of an individual.

-Second, Section 641-99.15 of the Iowa Code outlines the precise steps for Vital Records to take in issuing birth certificates to children born to Gestational Carriers.
+Second, Section 641-99.15 of the Iowa Administrative Code outlines the precise steps for Vital Records to take in issuing birth certificates to children born to Gestational Carriers.

 PRE-BIRTH PARENTAGE ORDERS